 Before birds could take to the sky, they had to evolve feathers adapted to the mechanics of flying, and even specific flight styles.
 Feathers are light but remarkably strong.
 Remiges are the flight, or wing, feathers.
 The primary remiges - large wing feathers - attach to the "hand" portion of the wing.
 The secondary remiges attach to the forearm and help provide lift when the bird is soaring or flapping.

 Besides the feathers themselves, the shape of the wings figure into a bird's flying ability.
 Short, rounded wings help birds take off rapidly.
 Long, pointed wings provide speed.
 Long, narrow wings allow for gliding.
 Broad wings with slots let birds both soar and glide.

 Birds don't necessarily use their wings for flight only - wings also allow birds to regulate their body temperatures.
 Birds such as the Anhingas lose heat rapidly from their bodies, so by spreading their wings and turning their backs on the sun, they can absorb solar energy to heat themselves.
 Turkey Vultures also use these spread-wing postures to raise their temperatures from lower nighttime to higher daytime levels.

 Adapted to Soaring

 Evolution hasn't quite finished its job with the bird wing.
-A 2013 study published in "Current Biology" and conducted by Drs.
-Charles Brown and Mary Brown has found evidence of evolution occurring in the wings of cliff swallows in Nebraska.
-Road killed cliff swallows were found to have longer wings than many others in their populations.
-The scientists theorized that these swallows, nesting in highway bridges and overpasses, evolved shorter, rounder wings to be able to take off in a more vertical fashion, thereby allowing the birds to flee from oncoming vehicles.
+Evidence of evolution has been found occurring in the wings of cliff swallows in Nebraska.
+Road killed cliff swallows have been found to have longer wings than many others in their populations.
+It is possible that these swallows, nesting in highway bridges and overpasses, evolved shorter, rounder wings to be able to take off in a more vertical fashion, thereby allowing the birds to flee from oncoming vehicles.